FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/README.md

 Otherwise if you don't bring the page into focus, it won't make the change to the html.

 I think it might be due to the fact I'm using JQuery and jquery might need the page to actually be accessed before running properly.
 So you may need to wait 1 second for the injection to change the azure-docs-pr part.
 Otherwise just reload the page.
+Or it might be because unless you actually bring the page into focus, Github doesn't actually load the page.

 # Support
 If there are any issues in regards to this sample, please file a GitHub issue.
 This sample is not supported by Azure Support or Microsoft.